Svalbard: Defense

 Svalbard constitutes a demilitarized zone, as the treaty prohibits the establishment of military installations on the islands.
 However, since the treaty recognizes Norway as the sovereign power in the archipelago, the country claims exclusive rights in the maritime zone around the islands; rights which Norway argues permit the Norwegian Coast Guard to conduct fishery and other maritime surveillance and enforcement in these waters.
 Certain other parties to the treaty (including Spain, Iceland and particularly Russia) argue that the Treaty provides them with extensive rights beyond Svalbard's territorial sea.
-Norway claims an exclusive economic zone of more than three-quarters of a million square kilometers around Svalbard, though "Russia does not recognize Norwegian functional rights with respect to the Svalbard Fisheries Protection Area".
+Norway claims an exclusive economic zone of more than three-quarters of a million square kilometers around Svalbard.
+Russia denies the zone's exclusivity, stating that economic zone is not officially defined.

 In the 2020s, in order to strengthen Norway's ability to enforce its claims around the archipelago, the Norwegian Coast Guard embarked on a significant modernization program.
 As of 2023, the Coast Guard is replacing its older s with significantly larger ice-capable ships, each displacing just under 10,000 tonnes.
 The three new s are armed with a 57 mm main gun and are capable of operating up to two medium-sized helicopters.
 The ships have a maximum speed of 22 kn with more than 60 days endurance and the complement is up to 100 people.
 The first ship, KV Jan Mayen, was delivered in early 2023.
 These vessels will complement which predominantly serves Svalbard and the surrounding waters.
 In 2023, Norway also announced the acquisition of six MH-60R helicopters which are to be initially deployed with the Coast Guard, though they are to be prepared to be equipped for anti-submarine operations as well.